-The government's share of these required contributions has been recognized in the accompanying statement of net assets as "Receivable - ERIP employer's share" and amounted to \$28,670,671 at September 30, 2000.
+The government's share of these required contributions has been recognized in the accompanying statement of net assets as "Receivable - ERIP employer's share" and amounted to 24,927,244 and 28,670,671 at September 30, 2001 and 2000, respectively.
 This receivable is offset by deferred revenue in the same amount.
 Contribution income is recognized on a cash basis as amounts are collected from the employer agencies.